OscarVelandia/social-network-activity/README.md

 ## To Improve
 * Save comments in localStorage to recover data on refresh
+* When user adds a new comment, the scroll should be at the start of the modal
 * Improve how the new comments are added, but for now, it works nice
 * Add tests